Kaplas80/TF3/README.md

 **NOTE: This is a command line application.
 "Double clicking" on the exe is not enough.**

+1. Create `plugins` and `scripts` directories inside the app folder.
-You have to copy plugins files to the app folders.
+2. Copy plugins files to the respective folders.
 See each plugin README for details.
+3. Run the app.

 ### List available plugins